Corporate Sustainability Initiatives: Benefits, Examples, and Certifications

 Green Business Bureau

-- The Green Business Bureau's programOpens in a new tab is well-recognized and helps companies of all sizes be more sustainable.
+- The Green Business Bureau's program is well-recognized and helps companies of all sizes become more sustainable, as outlined in "How to Choose the Right Green Business CertificationOpens in a new tab" by Green Business Benchmark.
 GBB's online program tracks your actions and completed initiatives to give you a scorecard of your progress.

 B Corp